codess-aus/codess-aus/README.md

 - :octocat: I’m looking for help with improving my Open Source Contribution on Github
 - 💬 Ask me about my Shihtzu's
 - :woman: Pronouns: She/Her
-- ⚡ Fun fact: I surf both waves and webs
+- ⚡ Fun fact: I have a golden Octocat given to me by my Github friend as thanks for my contribution the tech community.